This tea began in a somewhat unusual fashion.

 Tabletop RPGs are something Mister Tea and I quite enjoy, so creating a tea that is intended as a salute to a character and a storyline within one was a happiness.

-Organic Ingredients: High Mountain Green Tea, Hibiscus, Butterfly Pea, Lemon Peel, Chili, Cornflower
+Organic Ingredients: High Mountain Green Tea, Hibiscus, Butterfly Pea, Lemon Peel, Chile, Cornflower

 Batch Size: 2.6 ounces, approximately 35-40 servings of tea